Coming to UConn

 Accept or Reject your Credit

-As a UConn student, you need to meet with an academic advisor to decide one of two options:
+As a UConn student, you need to meet with an academic advisor to decide one of two options for each of your non-degree UConn courses:

 - Accept.
 Elect to move your earned UConn ECE credit to the degree portion of your official undergraduate transcript (which means that you accept the credit)